Koutenshidatshu/stockRepoBit/README.md

-# stockRepoBit]

 This is stockbit test

+## Requirements
+stockBit works with ios 10 above with swift 4.2 or above for CocoaPods/frameowork use support recomended using XCODE 11 above

+## Features

+-Unit Test enabled
+-Integration Test enabled
+-Reactive RxSwift and RxCocoa
+-RxBlocking for testing purpose

+### MVVM + I (Interactor) Archtecture

-using MVVM + interactor architecture for separate of concern in modeling architecture interactor use for small pieces for easy maintain and easy in testing
+* for separate of concern in modeling architecture
+* interactor use for small pieces for easy maintain and easy in testing

-using unit testing

-Pod used
-* RxSwift
-* RxCocoa
+## Installation

+### CocoaPods
+run pod install on in directory